tobiassjosten/FacebookServiceProvider/README.md

     $ git submodule add git@github.com:tobiassjosten/FacebookServiceProvider.git vendor/TobiassjostenSilexProvider/Facebook

-This repository contains a submodule of its own (the actual Facebook SDK) and so you will need to initiate that.
+Next you need to download the actual Facebook PHP SDK.
+Like for this Service Provider you can do it in a number of ways, like adding it as a submodule.

-    $ git submodule update --init --recursive
+    $ git submodule add https://github.com/facebook/php-sdk.git vendor/facebook-php-sdk

 Then configure your Silex app to use it.
-To use the autoloader you need to tell it where to look for the Facebook namespace.
+To use the autoloader you need to tell it where to look for the `TobiassjostenSilexProvider\Facebook` namespace.

     $app['autoloader']->registerNamespaces(array(
         'TobiassjostenSilexProvider\Facebook' => __DIR__.'/../vendor',
     ));

     $app->register(new TobiassjostenSilexProvider\Facebook\FacebookServiceProvider(), array(
+        'facebook.class_file' => __DIR__.'/../vendor/facebook-php-sdk/src/facebook.php',
         'facebook.app_id'     => '1234567890',
         'facebook.secret'     => '7de6da38beb841a75f0ac5becb215f18',
     ));

 Now you can use it in your application!